Improve your soccer team’s tactical and technical skills in Spain!

 Providing a picturesque filming location for one of the Star Wars movies, this massive, semi-circular, palace-like building is surrounded by a wide-open plaza, a spectacular fountain, and a scenic canal that is spanned by arched bridges and traversed by rowboats.
 Right next to the Plaza, you and your team will also find Parque de María Luisa—a 100-acre park that features beautiful gardens, elegant fountains, horse-drawn carriages, and peaceful ponds that are home to a variety of birds.
 Here, we and our program participants often go on bike rides and scavenger hunts!

-The above list only scratches the surface of Seville’s many attractions.
+The above list only scratches the surface of Sevilla’s many attractions.
 Other highlights include the following:

 - Plaza de Toros: one of Spain’s most famous bullfighting rings

 - Archivo de Indias: a UNESCO World Heritage Site that houses some of Spain’s most important historical archives

 - Torre del Oro: a 13th-century, riverside watchtower that provides Sevilla with another iconic landmark.

 - Palacio de las Dueñas: a gorgeous, 15th-century palace that was the birthplace of the famous Spanish poet Antonio Machado and features a flower-covered façade, an enchanting garden, and an eclectic mixture of Gothic and Moorish architectural influences.

 - Museums: the Sevilla Museum of Fine Arts, the Flamenco Museum, the Archeological Museum of Sevilla, the Museum of Popular Arts and Traditions—the list of museums in Sevilla goes on and on!